Deepak149/AWS-flight-data-pipeline-automation/README.md

     (e.g., s3://flight-data/year=2024/month=07/day=23/).

 2. Event Triggering:<br>
     Amazon EventBridge: An EventBridge rule monitors the S3 bucket for the addition of new CSV files.
-When a new file is detected, it triggers the workflow.<br>
+When a new file is detected, it triggers the workflow.<br><br>

 3. Workflow Orchestration<br>
     - AWS Step Functions: Manages the sequential execution of tasks.
 The workflow consists of several steps: